 The stars of the ballet world used to be born and trained in Europe and North America or sometimes Japan, Cuba and Argentina.
 Today the talent pool has grown.
 More major dancers are coming out of China, Mexico, Brazil, South Korea and elsewhere.
 Dancers have a wider range of ethnic, racial, and religious backgrounds than ever before.
 Globalization is expanding the ballet world, fueling international exposure to and passion for ballet—and transforming the art form.
 Ballet Rising takes an in-depth look at the communities reshaping ballet and brings their stories to global audiences.
 Although ballet has always spoken to people on a profound level, imagine how engagement would grow if people all over the world felt like ballet represented them.
 What if ballet were accessible to dancers everywhere?
 Ballet Rising is joining the movement to make ballet a truly global art form that welcomes all to take part.

 EXISTING PASSION IN THE COMMUNITY

-We believe it is important to recognize that the goal is to highlight communities where there is already an interest in ballet as it’s not our role to encourage the expansion of foreign arts into areas where they might be perceived as being invasive.
-We want to emphasize its positive influence, however it is also important to pay close attention to the sensitive nature of cultural encounters.
-The drive to build ballet communities must originate within the regional communities themselves.
-We believe building positive relationships with local arts organizations is the way the global ballet community can continue to grow in harmony with local customs.
-While we encourage the exposure of ballet to people in all walks of life, it is important that any expansion of classical ballet into non-balletcentric areas relies primarily on the community’s own interest.
+We want to highlight communities where there is already an interest in ballet.
+We are careful to visit places where the drive to build ballet communities has originated within the local communities themselves.
+We pay close attention to the sensitive nature of cultural encounters, and we strive to build positive relationships with local arts organizations so that the global ballet community grows in harmony with local customs.
+While we encourage the exposure of ballet to people in all walks of life, we hope that classical ballet expands only in places where a community expresses its own interest.